vladvasiliu/blog/content/post/20180827-0922-ipv6_prefix_delegation_freebsd.md

 title = "IPv6 prefix delegation on FreeBSD router" date = "2018-08-27T09:22:00+02:00"
-tags = ["sys", "bsd", "freebsd", "ipv6", "dhcp", "dhcpv6", "pd", "prefix delegation", "sfr", "routing", "SLAAC"]
+tags = ["sys", "bsd", "freebsd", "ipv6", "dhcp", "dhcpv6", "pd", "prefix delegation", "sfr", "routing", "SLAAC"] description = ""
 +++

 # Goal
-I'm attempting to set up a router box in to replace my SFR router on a home network.
+I'm attempting to set up a router box in order to replace my SFR router on a home network.
 As my SFR plan has native IPv6, this box will request a prefix delegation and set up IPv6 routing for the computers on the home network.
 It will also handle NAT for IPv4.

 This is supposed to be a drop-in replacement for the SFR provided box, so it will have to: